dragonwocky/documentative/README.md

    build/serve options) `light-docs.png` and `dark-docs.png`.

 > ❗ note that this means you cannot have any assets with those
-> names, as they will be overwritten.
+> names, as they will be overriden.

 #### serve